What is neurofibromatosis type 2?

 Learn more about what to expect when having common tests, procedures, and scans.

-If you are concerned about your risk of cancerous and benign tumors, talk with your doctor.
-Consider asking the following questions of your doctor:
+If you are concerned about your risk of cancerous and benign tumors, talk with your health care team.
+It can be helpful to bring someone along to your appointments to take notes.
+Consider asking the following questions:

 If you are concerned about your family history and think you or your other family members may have NF2, consider asking the following questions: